-The EX90 is Volvo's new flagship, an electric seven-passenger, three-row, all-wheel-drive SUV.
+The EX90 is Volvo's all-electric, three-row, flagship SUV.

-It has an EPA-rated range of up to 308 miles, thanks to a 111-kilowatt-hour lithium battery.
+It has an EPA-rated driving range of 308 miles, and managed a commendable 312 miles in our highway-range test.

-This $80,000 SUV is supposed to be equipped with cutting-edge safety technology, including a lidar sensor to support its advanced driving assistance systems.
+The EX90 was supposed to be equipped with cutting-edge technology, including a lidar sensor to support its advanced driving assistance systems.

-Even locking and unlocking the car is unclear as is starting it.
+Even locking and unlocking the car is unconventional.

 You will get digital access to reviews and ratings for over 8,500 products and services